telerik/maui-docs/controls/datagrid/filtering/overview.md

 Programmatic filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the control.

->Go to [Programmatic Filtering]({%slug datagrid-programmatic-filtering%}) for detailed information on the provided filter descriptors.
+>tip Go to the [Programmatic Filtering]({%slug datagrid-programmatic-filtering%}) topic for detailed information about the provided filter descriptors.

 >tip For an outline of all DataGrid features review the [.NET MAUI DataGrid Overview]({%slug datagrid-overview%}) article.